socketry/db/readme.md

   - [Executing Queries](https://socketry.github.io/db/guides/executing-queries/index) - This guide explains how to escape and execute queries.

-  - [Example Queries](https://socketry.github.io/db/guides/example-queries/index) - This guide shows how to perform basic queries with the `db` library.
+  - [Example Queries](https://socketry.github.io/db/guides/example-queries/index) - This guide shows a variety of example queries using the DB gem.

   - [Data Types](https://socketry.github.io/db/guides/datatypes/index) - This guide explains about SQL data types, and how they are used by the DB gem.